 Cases are frequently delayed or dismissed due to technical errors in notices or failure to follow proper procedures.
 Given California’s complexity, many landlords hire attorneys to handle evictions.

 California’s eviction landscape continues to evolve with new legislation.
-Key recent changes include AB 2347 (effective January 1, 2025), which doubled the tenant response time from 5 to 10 business days, and SB 567, which increased penalties for fraudulent no-fault evictions and self-help evictions.
+Key recent changes include AB 2347 (effective January 1, 2025), which doubled the tenant response time from 5 to 10 court days, and SB 567, which increased penalties for fraudulent no-fault evictions and self-help evictions.

 Post-pandemic, eviction filings have increased but remain subject to intense court scrutiny.
 High housing costs in major metros like Los Angeles, San Francisco, San Diego, and the Bay Area continue to drive tenant displacement concerns.
 While emergency rental assistance programs have largely ended, courts and local agencies may still offer mediation services in some jurisdictions.